wkumari/draft-wkumari-dnsop-extended-error/README.md

 Table of Contents

-   1. Introduction and background . . . . . . . . . . . . . . . . .
-3
+   1. Introduction and Background
      1.1.
-Requirements notation . . . . . . . . . . . . . . . . . .
-3
+Requirements Notation
-   2. Extended DNS Error EDNS0 option format  . . . . . . . . . . .
-4
+   2. Extended DNS Error EDNS0 Option Format
-   3. Extended DNS Error Processing . . . . . . . . . . . . . . . .
-5
+   3. Extended DNS Error Processing
-   4. Defined Extended DNS Errors . . . . . . . . . . . . . . . . .
-5
+   4. Defined Extended DNS Errors
      4.1.
-Extended DNS Error Code 0 - Other . . . . . . . . . . . .
-6
+Extended DNS Error Code 0 - Other
      4.2.
-Extended DNS Error Code 1 -
-           Unsupported DNSKEY Algorithm  . . . . . . . . . . . . . .
-6
-     4.3.
-Extended DNS Error Code 2 - Unsupported DS
-           Digest Type . . . . . . . . . . . . . . . . . . . . . . .
-6
-     4.4.
-Extended DNS Error Code 3 - Stale Answer  . . . . . . . .
-6
-     4.5.
-Extended DNS Error Code 4 - Forged Answer . . . . . . . .
-6
+Extended DNS Error Code 1 - Unsupported DNSKEY Algorithm 4.3.
+Extended DNS Error Code 2 - Unsupported DS Digest Type 4.4.
+Extended DNS Error Code 3 - Stale Answer 4.5.
+Extended DNS Error Code 4 - Forged Answer
      4.6.
-Extended DNS Error Code 5 - DNSSEC Indeterminate  . . . .
-6
+Extended DNS Error Code 5 - DNSSEC Indeterminate
      4.7.
-Extended DNS Error Code 6 - DNSSEC Bogus  . . . . . . . .
-6
+Extended DNS Error Code 6 - DNSSEC Bogus
      4.8.
-Extended DNS Error Code 7 - Signature Expired . . . . . .
-6
+Extended DNS Error Code 7 - Signature Expired
      4.9.
-Extended DNS Error Code 8 - Signature Not Yet Valid . . .
-7
-     4.10.
-Extended DNS Error Code 9 - DNSKEY Missing  . . . . . . .
-7
-     4.11.
-Extended DNS Error Code 10 - RRSIGs Missing . . . . . . .
-7
+Extended DNS Error Code 8 - Signature Not Yet Valid 4.10.
+Extended DNS Error Code 9 - DNSKEY Missing 4.11.
+Extended DNS Error Code 10 - RRSIGs Missing
      4.12.
-Extended DNS Error Code 11 - No Zone Key Bit Set  . . . .
-7
-     4.13.
-Extended DNS Error Code 12 - NSEC Missing . . . . . . . .
-7
-     4.14.
-Extended DNS Error Code 13 - Cached Error . . . . . . . .
-7
-     4.15.
-Extended DNS Error Code 14 - Not Ready  . . . . . . . . .
-7
+Extended DNS Error Code 11 - No Zone Key Bit Set 4.13.
+Extended DNS Error Code 12 - NSEC Missing 4.14.
+Extended DNS Error Code 13 - Cached Error 4.15.
+Extended DNS Error Code 14 - Not Ready
      4.16.
-Extended DNS Error Code 15 - Blocked  . . . . . . . . . .
-7
+Extended DNS Error Code 15 - Blocked
      4.17.
-Extended DNS Error Code 16 - Censored . . . . . . . . . .
-7
+Extended DNS Error Code 16 - Censored
      4.18.
-Extended DNS Error Code 17 - Filtered . . . . . . . . . .
-8
+Extended DNS Error Code 17 - Filtered
      4.19.
-Extended DNS Error Code 18 - Prohibited . . . . . . . . .
-8
+Extended DNS Error Code 18 - Prohibited
      4.20.
-Extended DNS Error Code 19 - Stale NXDOMAIN Answer  . . .
-8
-     4.21.
-Extended DNS Error Code 20 - Not Authoritative  . . . . .
-8
+Extended DNS Error Code 19 - Stale NXDOMAIN Answer 4.21.
+Extended DNS Error Code 20 - Not Authoritative
      4.22.
-Extended DNS Error Code 21 - Not Supported  . . . . . . .
-8
+Extended DNS Error Code 21 - Not Supported
      4.23.
-Extended DNS Error Code 22 - No Reachable Authority . . .
-8
-     4.24.
-Extended DNS Error Code 23 - Network Error  . . . . . . .
-8
+Extended DNS Error Code 22 - No Reachable Authority 4.24.
+Extended DNS Error Code 23 - Network Error
      4.25.
-Extended DNS Error Code 24 - Invalid Data . . . . . . . .
-9
+Extended DNS Error Code 24 - Invalid Data
-   5. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
-9
+   5. IANA Considerations
      5.1.
-A New Extended DNS Error Code EDNS Option . . . . . . . .
-9
-     5.2.
-New Registry for Extended DNS Error Codes . . . . . . . .
-9
+A New Extended DNS Error Code EDNS Option 5.2.
+New Registry for Extended DNS Error Codes
-   6. Security Considerations . . . . . . . . . . . . . . . . . . .
-12

-Kumari, et al.          Expires November 6, 2020                [Page 2]

-Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

-   7. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
-12
-   8. References  . . . . . . . . . . . . . . . . . . . . . . . . .
-13
-     8.1.
-Normative References  . . . . . . . . . . . . . . . . . .
-13
-     8.2.
-Informative References  . . . . . . . . . . . . . . . . .
-13
-   Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
-14
+   6. Security Considerations
+   7. References
+     7.1.
+Normative References
+     7.2.
+Informative References
+   Acknowledgements
+   Authors' Addresses

-1. Introduction and background
+1. Introduction and Background

-   There are many reasons that a DNS query may fail, some of them transient, some permanent; some can be resolved by querying another server, some are likely best handled by stopping resolution.
+   There are many reasons that a DNS query may fail -- some of them transient, some permanent; some can be resolved by querying another server, some are likely best handled by stopping resolution.
-   Unfortunately, the error signals that a DNS server can return are very limited, and are not very expressive.
-This means that applications and resolvers often have to "guess" at what the issue is
-   - e.g. was the answer marked REFUSED because of a lame delegation, or because the nameserver is still starting up and loading zones?
+   Unfortunately, the error signals that a DNS server can return are very limited and are not very expressive.
+This means that applications and resolvers often have to "guess" at what the issue is, e.g., was the answer marked REFUSED because of a lame delegation or because the nameserver is still starting up and loading zones?
 Is a SERVFAIL a DNSSEC validation issue, or is the nameserver experiencing some other failure?
 What error messages should be presented to the user or logged under these conditions?

    A good example of issues that would benefit from additional error information are errors caused by DNSSEC validation issues.
-When a stub resolver queries a name which is DNSSEC bogus [RFC8499] (using a validating resolver), the stub resolver receives only a SERVFAIL in response.
+When a stub resolver queries a name that is DNSSEC bogus [RFC8499] (using a validating resolver), the stub resolver receives only a SERVFAIL in response.
 Unfortunately, the SERVFAIL Response Code (RCODE) is used to signal many sorts of DNS errors, and so the stub resolver's only option is to ask the next configured DNS resolver.
-The result of trying the next resolver is one of two outcomes: either the next resolver also validates, and a SERVFAIL is returned again, or the next resolver is not a validating resolver, and the user is returned a potentially harmful result.
-With an Extended DNS Error (EDE) option enclosed in the response message, the resolver is able to return a more descriptive reason as to why any failures happened, or add additional context to a message containing a NOERROR RCODE.
+The result of trying the next resolver is one of two outcomes: either the next resolver also validates and a SERVFAIL is returned again or the next resolver is not a validating resolver and the user is returned a potentially harmful result.
+With an Extended DNS Error (EDE) option enclosed in the response message, the resolver is able to return a more descriptive reason as to why any failures happened or add additional context to a message containing a NOERROR RCODE.

    This document specifies a mechanism to extend DNS errors to provide additional information about the cause of an error.
-These extended DNS error codes are described in this document can be used by any system that sends DNS queries and receives a response containing an EDE option.
+The Extended DNS Error codes described in this document can be used by any system that sends DNS queries and receives a response containing an EDE option.
    Different codes are useful in different circumstances, and thus different systems (stub resolvers, recursive resolvers, and authoritative resolvers) might receive and use them.

 1.1.
-Requirements notation
+Requirements Notation

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP
+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-Kumari, et al.          Expires November 6, 2020                [Page 3]

-Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

-   14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-2. Extended DNS Error EDNS0 option format
+2. Extended DNS Error EDNS0 Option Format

-   This draft uses an EDNS0 ([RFC6891]) option to include Extended DNS Error (EDE) information in DNS messages.
-The option is structured as
+   This document uses an Extended Mechanism for DNS (EDNS0) [RFC6891] option to include Extended DNS Error (EDE) information in DNS messages.
+The option is structured as follows:
-   follows:

                                                 1   1   1   1   1   1
         0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5